Chart Color Schemes

 Baynton features high concentrations of family households, with a higher-than-average median household size

-Family households make up 78.6% of all households, including 49.7% couples with children, 21.8% couples without children, and 6.5% single parent families.
-Non-family households account for 21.4%, with lone person households at 18.2% and group households comprising 3.6%.
-The median household size is 3.0 people, larger than the Rest of WA average of 2.8.
+Family households account for 78.6% of all households, consisting of 49.7% couples with children, 21.8% couples without children, and 6.5% single parent families.
+Non-family households make up the remaining 21.4%, with lone person households at 18.2% and group households comprising 3.6% of the total.
+The median household size is 3.0 people, which is larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households